 The EPSRC and MRC CDT in Biomedical Imaging is an exciting collaboration between the Universities of Oxford and Nottingham.
 The programme combines world-leading expertise in all aspects of cellular and clinical biomedical imaging methodology across both institutions to create the next generation of industrial, healthcare and academic leaders in this vital field of research.

-The CDT's four-year programme of research and training has strong industrial support and is highly multi-disciplinary, accepting students from a wide range of quantitative scientific backgrounds focussing on promoting links for bi-directional translation between optical microscopy and cellular imaging, pre-clinical and clinical imaging.
+The CDT's four-year programme of research and training has strong industrial support and is highly multi-disciplinary, accepting students from a range of quantitative scientific backgrounds (especially Engineering, Biochemistry, Physics, Chemistry, Statistics, Mathematics and Computing) focussing on promoting links for bi-directional translation between optical microscopy and cellular imaging, pre-clinical and clinical imaging.

 A major advantage of the Biomedical Imaging CDT programme is that students are not required to choose a PhD project until after the initial taught training phase, allowing a more informed choice of substantive research project to be made.